asgsaeid/PointMask/README.md

 # PointMask: Towards Interpretable and Bias-Resilient Point Cloud Processing

-This is the code corresponding to our ICML 2020 WHI [PointMask](https://arxiv.org/abs/2007.04525) paper.
+This is the code corresponding to our ICML 2020 WHI (spotlight) [PointMask](https://arxiv.org/abs/2007.04525) paper.